highfidelity/hifi-docs-grav-content/05.host/04.add-a-place-name/docs.md

 ## Add Your Place to the GoTo Directory

-To see your place listed in the GoTo directory in Interface, you will need to modify some settings and permissions.
+To see your Place listed in the GoTo directory in Interface, you will need to modify some settings and permissions.

 1. If you're hosting your domain on a cloud service, open the settings [here](https://highfidelity.com/user/cloud_domains).
 2. Go to **Settings > Security** and scroll down to the 'Domain-Wide User Permissions'.
 The 'Standard Permissions' table allows you to set the type of users and their permissions.
-3. Under 'Connect' select the user type you want to allow to enter your domain: anonymous, friends, localhost, logged in.
-Your place will be visible in the GoTo directory to the user types selected.
-For example, if you checked 'logged-in' under 'Connect', all users logged in to High Fidelity can view your place in the GoTo Directory.
+3. Under 'Connect', select the user type you want to allow to enter your domain: anonymous, friends, localhost, and logged in.
+Your Place will be visible in the GoTo directory to the user types selected.
+For example, if you checked 'logged-in' under 'Connect', all users logged in to High Fidelity can view your Place in the GoTo Directory.
+But a user who hasn't logged-in will not see your Place in the directory.

 > > > > > You can only list a domain that has a place name in the GoTo directory.